 Typically, when a service subscribes to PG’s WAL, it will create a Replication Slot by running the query

 select pg_create_physical_replication_slot('slot_name'); It can then use this slot to get a feed of WAL changes.

 The replication slot keeps track of which WAL files the subscriber has acknowledged (ACK).
 Once all slots have sent an ACK to a particular WAL file, and a

-This has the drawback that if a subscriber goes offline, WAL files will never be deleted.
-This could easily cause the hard drive to completely fill up.
+If a subscriber goes offline, Postgres will not delete WAL files, which could easily cause the hard drive to fill up completely.
 To fix, delete the replication slot or bring the subscriber back online.
-It’s good to monitor the subscriber’s health as well as available hard drive space to avoid bringing the PG server down.
+It’s good to monitor the subscriber’s health and available hard drive space to avoid server downtime.